solana-foundation/solana-improvement-documents/XXXX-template.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-## Alternatives Considered

-What alternative designs were considered and what pros/cons does this feature have relative to them?

 ## New Terminology

 Is there any new terminology introduced with this proposal?